michalis0/ML_dataiku/Day 2/DAY2.md

 ### **Step 1: Regression:**
 -----------------------------------

 - a.
-Please select your project: "Regression"
+Please select your project: "Regression: Customer Analytics Dataset"
 - b.
-To perform regression, click on the "lab" tab and click on "AutoML prediction".
-Please select the "------", which corresponds to the target variable.
+To perform regression, select the dataset and click on the "lab" tab and click on "AutoML prediction".
+Please select the "target_revenue" which corresponds to the target variable.
+Now please select "Quick Prototypes" and press "CREATE".
-- c.
-This is the space where we will be training the Machine Learning model ! please select the first model that we will use: Logistic Regression.
-Have a look at the "train / test" tab, we will be performing a few operations.
+- c.This is the space where we will be training the Machine Learning model !
+Before clicking on "TRAIN", we will have a look at how the model is initialized. please select the first model that we will use: Logistic Regression.
+Therefore, click on "DESIGN".
+We can see a few tabs:
+    -  **Target:** We model the problem as a Regression and our target variable is "target_revenue"
+    - **Train / Test Set:** This allows us to control how the dataset is split into a training and testing set, we can modify that ratio
+    - **Metric:** In our case, we are interested in the R2 Score
+    - **Modeling:** Here we can define the different algorithms we want to define for our Regression, we can also define the hyperparameters for our models

+Lets have a look at when we train a model, go to "Algorithms" and select the "Ridge Regression" only.
+Then click "TRAIN".
+What is the accuracy ? (expected: , this should look like this)

 - d.
-The train / test ratio can have a lot of impact on the accuracy of the model, let's see that in practice.
-Begin by training the model on a ratio of 0.6 (for the training set) have a look at the accuracy (should expect ---).
-Then do the same with a ratio of 0.8 (for the training set) have a look at the accuracy (should expect ---).
+Lets train the model using different parameters!
+Using the same model change the train ratio to 0.6, what is the accuracy ?

 - e.
-Now compare the accuracy with other models, test some of then to find the best accuracy (you can also select some huperparameters).
-The best accuracy should be given by the model:--- with the hyperparameters: ----.
+Now have try different algorithms:
+    - Use the train ratio 0.8 and the Algorithm: Random Forest: What is the accuracy ? (expected: , this should look like this)
+    - Use the train ratio 0.8 and the Algorithm: KNN: What is the accuracy ? (expected: , this should look like this)
+    - Use the train ratio 0.8 and the Algorithm: Deep Neural Network: What is the accuracy ? (expected: , this should look like this)
+- f.
+Test the model with new data !
+    - When machine learning models are trained, you can input new "unseen" data to see how the model would predict a certain value.
+To do so click on "Quick Modeling ..." and click on "DEPLOY SCRIPT".

 -----------------------------------
 ### **Step 2: Classification:**
 -----------------------------------

 - a.
-Please select your project: "Classification"
+Please select your project: "Regression: Customer Analytics Dataset"
 - b.
-To perform classification, click on the "lab" tab and click on "AutoML prediction".
-Please select the "------", which corresponds to the target variable.
+To perform regression, select the dataset and click on the "lab" tab and click on "AutoML prediction".
+Please select the "target_revenue" which corresponds to the target variable.
+Now please select "Quick Prototypes" and press "CREATE".
-- c.
-This is the space where we will be training the Machine Learning model ! please select the first model that we will use: Logistic Regression.
-Have a look at the "train / test" tab, we will be performing a few operations.
+- c.This is the space where we will be training the Machine Learning model !
+Before clicking on "TRAIN", we will have a look at how the model is initialized. please select the first model that we will use: Logistic Regression.
+Therefore, click on "DESIGN".
+We can see a few tabs:
+    -  **Target:** We model the problem as a Regression and our target variable is "target_revenue"
+    - **Train / Test Set:** This allows us to control how the dataset is split into a training and testing set, we can modify that ratio
+    - **Metric:** In our case, we are interested in the R2 Score
+    - **Modeling:** Here we can define the different algorithms we want to define for our Regression, we can also define the hyperparameters for our models

+Lets have a look at when we train a model, go to "Algorithms" and select the "Ridge Regression" only.
+Then click "TRAIN".
+What is the accuracy ? (expected: , this should look like this)

 - d.
-The train / test ratio can have a lot of impact on the accuracy of the model, let's see that in practice.
-Begin by training the model on a ratio of 0.6 (for the training set) have a look at the accuracy (should expect ---).
-Then do the same with a ratio of 0.8 (for the training set) have a look at the accuracy (should expect ---).
+Lets train the model using different parameters!
+Using the same model change the train ratio to 0.6, what is the accuracy ?

 - e.
-Now compare the accuracy with other models, test some of then to find the best accuracy (you can also select some huperparameters).
-The best accuracy should be given by the model:--- with the hyperparameters: ----.
+Now have try different algorithms:
+    - Use the train ratio 0.8 and the Algorithm: Random Forest: What is the accuracy ? (expected: , this should look like this)
+    - Use the train ratio 0.8 and the Algorithm: KNN: What is the accuracy ? (expected: , this should look like this)
+    - Use the train ratio 0.8 and the Algorithm: Deep Neural Network: What is the accuracy ? (expected: , this should look like this)
+- f.
+Test the model with new data !
+    - When machine learning models are trained, you can input new "unseen" data to see how the model would predict a certain value.
+To do so click on "Quick Modeling ..." and click on "DEPLOY SCRIPT".

 ---------